-Step 3 - Environment Variables
+3.3 Step 3 - Environment Variables

-Define the CLASSPATH environment variable to specify the location of the Picard and VarScan jar files.
-Add the following lines (or something similiar) to your .bashrc file:
+Define the CLASSPATH environment variable to specify the location of the Picard, VarScan, and GATK jar files.
+Add the following lines (or something similar) to your .bashrc file:

-''' export CLASSPATH=~/software/picard/picard.jar:$CLASSPATH export CLASSPATH=~/software/varscan.v2.3.9/VarScan.v2.3.9.jar:$CLASSPATH '''
+''' export CLASSPATH=~/software/varscan.v2.3.9/VarScan.jar:$CLASSPATH export CLASSPATH=~/software/picard/picard.jar:$CLASSPATH export CLASSPATH=~/software/GenomeAnalysisTK-3.8-1-0-gf15c1c3ef/GenomeAnalysisTK.jar:

+$\display$CLASSPATH$ '''

-Step 4 - Python
+3.4 Step 4 - Python

-The SNP pipeline requires python version 2.6, 2.7, 3.3, 3.4, or 3.5.
+The SNP pipeline is compatible with python version 2.7, 3.4, 3.5, 3.6 and 3.7.
 The pipeline has not been tested on other python versions.
-If you do not already have python installed, you should install version 2.7.
 You can either build from source or install a precompiled version with your Linux package manager.

-Step 5 - Pip
+3.5 Step 5 - Pip